 Yes, these treatments are safe for all skin tone and types.
 If you have an active acne breakout, it’s best to wait for it to clear before having Fraxel..

 What do I do for my skin before and after these treatments?

 Preparation is simple.
-Dr. Kronberg tells her Fraxel patients to stop using any retinoids, acids, exfoliators, or other products that can cause your skin to be more sensitive for at least a week prior to your treatment.
+Dr. Zhang tells her Fraxel patients to stop using any retinoids, acids, exfoliators, or other products that can cause your skin to be more sensitive for at least a week prior to your treatment.
 If your appointment is in the afternoon, you can apply makeup as usual and we’ll simply remove it.

 After your Fraxel session, you need to understand that your skin has temporarily lost some of its natural sun protection, so you need to apply 30 SPF sunscreen and wear protective clothing.
 You need to do this for about three months.
 That may sound extreme but remember it’s likely that too much sun exposure is what created most of your skin issues in the first place.